ishkin/Proton/docker/README.md

 ## Pull a ready docker image from the docker hub

 Using the ready image in the [Proton Docker Hub](https://hub.docker.com/r/fiware/proactivetechnologyonline/).
-Work with this modified step 7 and follow on with the remaining steps:
+Work with this modified step 7 and follow on with the verification step 11 only:

 (7).
 Run the docker image from the docker hub: